the-p0p/setMe/README.md

 # Setme

-**A simple binary made in C to make exploitation of insecure NFS systems easier from Linux host.**
+**A simple binary made in C to make exploitation of insecure NFS systems easier from a Linux host.**
 This one binary avoids having to add users and groups (and later deleting) when going through many different users NFS directories.
 ##